Vatshayan/Final-Year-Project-Cryptographic-Technique-for-Communication-System/README.md

-This Project had been done in 8th Sem of Final year of my B.tech Computer Science Engineering 2020.
+This Project has been done in 8th Sem of Final year of my B.tech Computer Science Engineering 2020.

 Project has been done in Supervision of my Guide "Dr.Raza Abbas haidri" and Mentor "Dr.Anchal vig"